aiberlin/SomBat_2020/sc/README.md

-ToDo: find right place for them in Raspi's dir structure so sclang finds 'em.
+ToDo: find right place for them in Raspi's dir structure so sclang finds 'em. >> local Quarks !

 ### usbStickSounds
-these should be optionally residing on a connectd USB stick; auto loaded if present.
+these are optionally residing on a connectd USB stick; auto loaded if present. (fstab entry!)

 ### unused